fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

 ### 🧠 Concepts to Understand

 * `ConfigMap`
-  - This is specifically use to store non confidential values
+  - This is specifically use to store non-confidential values
   - Ensure configs and environmental variables are separate from the image
 * `envFrom`
 * Key-value injection